January 23, 2022

 The stack, including Node.js for most of the backend structure, helped Medium scale to 2.6 millennia of reading time and cut down deployment time to 15 minutes.

-Amongst thousands of article on technology, you will find Monterail’s content there as well.
+Amongst thousands of articles on technology, you will find Monterail’s content there as well.

 The dev team decided to build a new enterprise architecture centering around Node.js and serving as an end-to-end system for data on the full lifecycle of NASA spacesuits.
 Node.js’ asynchronous event loop for I/O operations made it the appropriate solution for a cloud-based database system as it allows devs to see queries from users who need data immediately.